learnk8s/learnk8s.io/_blog/scaling-spring-boot-microservices/index.md

 It makes sense since we asked the autoscaler always to have at least two replicas running.

-To inspect the conditions that triggered the autoscaler and events generated by it you can use:
+You can inspect the conditions that triggered the autoscaler and the events generated as a consequence with:

 ```bash
 kubectl describe hpa